intel/rohd/doc/tutorials/chapter_6/00_combinational_logic.md

 There are two types of digital circuit, which are combinational logic and sequential logic.
 As for this chapter, we will look into combinational logic circuit.

-A combinational circuit's outputs depends only on the current values of the inputs; in other words, it combines just the current input values to compute the output.
-For example, a logic gate is a combinational circuit.
-A circuit is combinational if it consists of interconnected circuit elements.
-Below are several criteria that are obvious that you can use to determine if your circuit is a combinational logic:
+A combinational circuit is a type of circuit where the outputs are determined solely by the current inputs.
+It doesn't store any information or have memory.
+Each output is calculated based on the current values of the inputs using logical operations.
+For example, a logic gate is a basic building block of a combinational circuit.

-- Every circuit element is itself combinational.
-- Every node of the circuits is either designated as an input to the circuit or connects to exactly one output terminal of a circuit element.
-- The circuit contains no cyclic paths: every path through the circuit visits each circuit node at most once.
+Some criteria to identify a combinational circuit include: each circuit element being combinational, nodes being inputs or connecting to one output terminal, absence of cyclic paths or feedback loops, lack of memory elements, and synchronous operation.
+It's important to note that these criteria are not exhaustive, and there may be additional criteria to consider.

 ## What is Conditionals?